kmdouglass/bstore/docs/quickstart.rst

 1. by using the GUI, and
 2. by writing Python code

-`Jupyter Notebooks`_ are a great way to interactively work with B-Store when writing code and are very common in the scientific Python community.
-They are free, powerful, and provide a convenient way to document your work and share it with others.
-Alternatively, you may use any other Python interpreter to work with B-Store functions.

 Once you have a set of HDF files, you may open them in any software package or language that supports HDF, such as `MATLAB`_.